nimich/Presentations/Databricks AI Summit 2025/Readme.md

 ### Data

-he most critical part of the migration was transferring data from the old architecture to the new one.
+Τhe most critical part of the migration was transferring data from the old architecture to the new one.
 The scale posed a major challenge—over 20,000 tables and 2 petabytes of data—which required a decentralized approach to allow teams to migrate at their own pace.